 Technically this is not a train ride.
 The Polar Express tram ride sets off from Seaton Tramway in Devon.
 Families are able to visit Santa’s home in the North Pole in one of the decorated tram cars.
 The journey is around 2.5 hours and there is plenty to do onboard.

 You can enjoy a cup of hot chocolate and a special treat.
 Then take in the lights and speak to Santa as you walk around the North Pole.
-There Santa himself gives each child their special gift and there Christmas carols will be sung on the journey home.
+There Santa himself gives each child their special gift and then Christmas carols will be sung on the journey home.

 This Polar Express ride UK runs throughout November and December and tickets online.